chtsao8/lab64-MBA/README.md

 ![image](https://www.warehouseskateboards.com/images/size-trucks.jpg)

 The bottom part of the truck is called the baseplate, and attaches directly to the deck.
 Above it is the (T-shaped) hanger, which the axle runs through.
-Between the baseplate and hanger are bushing that cushion the turning of the skateboard.
+Between the baseplate and hanger, there are polyurethane bushings that cushion the turning of the skateboard.
 All of these parts are in place by the kingpin nut.
 Finally, the pivot (not shown, behind hanger on baseplate) directs the turning of the hanger.

 There are two types of skateboard trucks - the reverse kingpin, and regular kingpin trucks.
 Longboards typically use reverse kingpin trucks for more stability and control, so I'd personally get those, but the choice is up to you.